milaninayak123/devtinder/notes.md

 we are writing all the apis in one file app.js. we will now use express router to manage our apis. we have 13 apis now , will group them into small catgeroes and create separate routers for all apis.
-note: tinder groups 20 profiles in one api so you left right swipe 20 profiles and in that 1 api call is made then againa nother api
+note: tinder groups 20 profiles in one api so you left right swipe 20 profiles and in that 1 api call is made then againa nother api .

+CREATING EXPRESS ROUTER
+create a folder routes
+auth.js: this router will manage all apis like login logout etc HOW TO CREATE A ROUTER? const express = require('express');
+const authRouter = express.Router();

+authRouter.get('/');
+module.exports = authRouter;
+note: router is used to manage routes when there are so many routes. to manage them well.
+# routing , middleware . request handlers.
+app.use("/",authRouter);
+go to authrouter and check is there any router matching with /.
+note: if suppose an api comes i.e /login , it will check / in app.use("/",authRouter); then go to authrouter and check all apis. and there it will find login api.then run the code from there.

+e.g2: if suppose an api comes i.e /profile , it will check and find / in app.use("/",authRouter);
+it will check all apis in this and will not find any match. will then go to next line i.e profile route. will find matching api and execute its code. so express js goes one by one. main jon of express is to whenever you get a route it tries to check fot all the rouetrs request handlers middlewares wherever any match found it will send the response back.